How to Check if a Cron Job is Running

 In all three cases, the cron job is silently failing.
 In other words, there is no visual result of the cron job running.

-In the first possibility, you will need to check the system log on the webserver in order to search for errors that may be recorded during the attempted execution of the cron job.
+In the first possibility, you will need to check the system log on the web server to search for errors that may be recorded during the attempted execution of the cron job.
 You can then use the error message to isolate where the cron job script may be failing and make necessary corrections.

-You may also need to go through the mail server log to double-check if there was an attempt to send an email after the completion of the cron job.
-Remember that the designated email address is set near the top of the cron job page in cPanel.
-You can use the email address to isolate the mail attempts in the mail server log.
+You may also need to go through the mail server log to double-check if there was an attempt to send an email after completing the cron job.
+Remember that the designated email address is near the top of the cron job page in cPanel.
+You can use the email address to isolate the mail server log’s mail attempts.

-You would also check the mail server log if you are seeing the record of the cron job running, but no expected email.
-Emails are sent on the successful completion of cron jobs with an output.
+You would also check the mail server log if you see the record of the cron job running but no expected email.
+Emails are sent when cron jobs are successfully completed and have an output.

-In the third possibility, you will need to add code to your cron job so that it produces an easily tracked output to verify that it is running.
+In the third possibility, you will need to add code to your cron job so that it produces an easily tracked output that allows you to verify that it is running.

 Make sure your business, agency, or reseller clients are always connected and powered on with our optimized Managed VPS Hosting.